 Yes, you can cut glass with a Dremel.
 The Dremel tool also cuts fiberglass and plexiglass.
-Fiberglass is stronger than steel, and that makes it impact-resistant.
-Plexiglass is hard to shutter, and that makes it a strong glass type.
-It is quick and efficient as it works at high speed that ranges from 10,000 to 35,000rpm.
+Fiberglass is more robust than steel, and that makes it impact-resistant.
+Plexiglass is hard to shutter, making it a strong glass type.
+It is quick and efficient, working at high speeds ranging from 10,000 to 35,000rpm.
 That makes it make high-quality cuts.

 As much as the Dremel tool is efficient, keep your hand steady to avoid compromising the quality of cuts.
 Satisfactory results are what you get from the Dremel tool.
 Glass cutting includes reshaping mirrors, shaping windowpane, and craft projects.

+Here are Dremel bits for cutting glass.
 The Dremel tool comes with multiple attachments that help you meet your glass cutting needs.
-The type of bit you need depends on the size of the hole you are working on.
-Here are Dremel bits for cutting glass.
+The type of bit you need depends on the hole size you are working on.
 The one you choose depends on the cuts you want to make.
-Choosing the right Dremel bit helps complete your task with ease.
+Selecting the right Dremel bit helps you complete your task with ease.